 Construction remains one of Japan's strongest fields for SSW workers, with clear pay progression, abundant overtime, valuable certifications, and an established Type 1 to Type 2 path.
 The right employer makes a huge difference — both in immediate pay and in long-term career trajectory.
 Use this salary data as your benchmark when evaluating any construction job offer.

-Disclaimer: Information in this article is accurate as of May 2026 and is based on industry salary surveys, the SSW framework as administered by the Ministry of Justice and the Ministry of Land, Infrastructure, Transport and Tourism, and Japan's Labor Standards Act.
+Disclaimer: Information in this article is accurate as of May 2026 and is based on industry salary surveys, the SSW framework as administered by the Ministry of Justice and the Ministry of Land, Infrastructure, Transport and Tourism (including the August 2022 work category consolidation from 19 to 3 classifications and the October 2025 SSW reform), Japan's Labor Standards Act, the Minimum Wage Act, the Employment Security Act (which under Article 32-11 prohibits paid placement of construction workers), and related regulations.
+The forthcoming Ikusei Shuro system, effective from April 2027, is expected to affect construction-sector foreign worker pipelines.
 Actual salaries vary by employer, region, work category, certifications, and economic conditions.
 Always verify the specific terms of any job offer in writing before accepting.
 This article is for general informational purposes only and does not constitute employment, legal, or immigration advice.